kyma-project/test-infra/cmd/oidc-token-verifier/README.md

 ## How It Works

-- the OIDC discovery
-- the token and claims verification
-- hardcoded trusted issuer and workflow, link to issue

 The OIDC Token Verifier is designed to validate the provided OIDC token and its claim values and provide a status code based on the validation result.
 The tool is not expected to be used as a long-running service but rather as a command-line tool that is run on demand as part of a larger